eexit/youtube-music-library-exporter/README.md

-# Youtube Music Library Exporter
+# YouTube Music Library Exporter

-This tiny project allows you to download in a reliable way your YouTube Music library.
+This tiny project allows you to download in a more reliable way your YouTube Music library.
 I tried [many times](https://support.google.com/youtubemusic/thread/153508023?hl=en) to export all my uploads using Google Takeout but songs were missing and the export is unbelieviably messy.

 With the help of [yt-dlp](https://github.com/yt-dlp/yt-dlp), I put together several scripts that will semi-automate the export process.